Abhishek-Dutt-1/blog/_posts/2020-07-28-rolls-to-see-all-sides.markdown

 ---
 layout: post
-title:  "[Probability] Rolls to see all sides die"
+title:  "Rolls to See All Sides of a Die"
 date:   2020-07-28 21:54:00 +0530
 categories: interview probability
 ---